jrekier/minimal-mistakes/_posts/2016-06-12-rubber-bands.md

 use_math: true
 ---

-Here is a little something that I have been wanting to share for some time but never really took the time to do it.
+Here is a little something that I have wanted to share for a long time.
-One day after having eaten the lunch I had carried to work in a lousy box which I usually keep closed using two rubber bands, I started playing around with the rubber bands that were now lying on top of the table up to the point where they looked something like this
+One day I had carried to work in a lousy box which kept closed with two rubber bands, I started playing around with these until they looked like this

 ![alt]({{ site.url }}{{ site.baseurl }}/images/rubbers1.jpg){: .align-center}

-As I really enjoy doing differential geometry, I wondered if there were any fundamental mathematical reasons why the inner rubber band had to take that shape.
-I had quite a bit of fun in the process of finding an answer to this question and it is my desire to share it here.
+I wondered if there were any mathematical reasons why the inner rubber band had to take that shape.

 The simple and short answer is that the inner rubber band is made to fit within a smaller surface.
-Full stop.
-We can be a more interesting than that.
+But I really wanted to know the reason for this bulge in the inner curve.

-In the language of differential geometry, the inner rubber band can be said to change its local curvature along its perimeter.
-It is possible to give a perfectly rigorous definition of curvature by considering the angle made by the tangent vector to a curve and some arbitrary axis:
+In the language of differential geometry, the inner rubber band changes its curvature along its perimeter.
+It is possible to give a definition of curvature by looking the angle made by the tangent vector to a curve and some arbitrary axis:

 ![alt]({{ site.url }}{{ site.baseurl }}/images/curvature-1.png){: .align-center}